Hate reading? Get a rundown with this video guide!

 Once again, 4 Poké Pad and 4 Ultra Ball provide ways to find our Pokémon.
 Let's learn from our previous deckbuilding example and also include 4 Night Stretcher.
 This card has added value by taking back Energy from the discard!
 We'll also include 4 Wondrous Patch for Energy acceleration.
 To draw cards, 4 Lillie's Determination, 4 Judge, and 4 Mystery Garden will refresh our hand.

 In this case, we're also missing a key element of supporting our win condition: damage.
 Unlike Honchkrow, Clefable caps out at 280 damage.
-Unfortunately, opposing Mega Pokémon ex regular exceed that number.
+Unfortunately, Mega Pokémon ex exceed that number.
 Let's include the Maximum Belt Ace Spec, 2 Kieran, and a Lillie's Clefairy ex as ways to increase our damage.

 Finally, we round out the list with 2 Boss's Orders to disrupt the opponent and chase down low-hp Pokémon ex to finish the game.